-In compliance with the Clery Act, MassArt requires that employees and students promptly report all emergencies and criminal activity within 24 hours of becoming aware of the situation, or immediately if life-threatening, to the MassArt Public Safety Department by dialing extension 7800 from any campus telephone or emergency phone at 617.879.7800.
-A crime or incident can also be reported in person to the MassArt Public Safety Department office: 2nd floor of Tower Building, 281 Huntington Avenue, Boston, MA 02115.
+In compliance with the Clery Act, MassArt requires that employees and students promptly report all emergencies and criminal activity within 24 hours of becoming aware of the situation, or immediately if life-threatening, to the MassArt Department of Public Safety by dialing extension 7800 from any campus telephone or emergency phone at 617.879.7800.
+A crime or incident can also be reported in person to the MassArt Department of Public Safety office: 2nd floor of Tower Building, 621 Huntington Avenue, Boston, MA 02115.